Local doctor weighs in on what vaccinations your family should get

 ALBUQUERQUE, N.M.
 (KRQE) - If you thought flu season was over, think again.
 Health officials say flu season is just getting started.

-In 2018 to 2019, there have been 78 flu and pneumonia related deaths in the state.
-New Mexico is among several states reporting "high levels" of flu activity, according to this image on the U.S. Centers for Disease Control and Prevention's latest influenza surveillance report.
+Between 2018 and 2019, there have been 78 flu and pneumonia related deaths in the state.
+New Mexico is among several states reporting "high levels" of flu activity, according to the U.S. Centers for Disease Control and Prevention's latest influenza surveillance report.

 While there continues to be controversy surrounding vaccines after a measles outbreak in Washington, Dr. Melissa Martinez at the University of New Mexico says it's better to be proactive and get the vaccinations needed to protect yourself and others.